mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 weight: 2
 ---

-<h1><a name="top">Converting SnowPlow data into a format suitable for OLAP</a></h1>
+<h1><a name="top">Converting SnowPlow data into a format suitable for OLAP reporting tools e.g. Tableau, Qlikview, Pentaho, Microstrategy</a></h1>

-SnowPlow data is stored effectively in a log file format, where each line of data represents one "event" on a particular user journey.
+SnowPlow data is stored in a log file format, where each line of data represents one "event" on a particular user journey.
 This data structure is unsuitable for traditional BI / analysis tools like Tableau or Pentaho, which require that the data be structured in a format suitable for OLAP analysis.
 (Sometimes also called _pivot tables_.)
-In this section of the cookbook, we describe how to restructure SnowPlow event data into a format suitable for OLAP analysis, so that it can be visualised using tools like Tableau and Pentaho.
+In this section of the cookbook, we describe how to restructure SnowPlow event data into a format suitable for OLAP analysis, so that it can be interrogated using tools like Tableau and Qlikview.

 Although this guide is written specifically for SnowPlow data, the basic approach to converting log format data into a structure suitable for OLAP data should work for other log or event data sets as well.